- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 - Attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners including tourist sites, hotels, shopping areas, restaurants, cafes, and large scale sporting and cultural events.

-- You should avoid all public gatherings and protests as they often turn violent.
-You should monitor local and international media for information on current developments affecting your safety and security and follow the advice of local authorities.
-If you are in an area where a protest is occurring you should either leave the area, if it is safe to do so, or remain indoors and away from windows.
+- Protests and demonstrations are expected to increase in the lead up to, and following, parliamentary elections on 22 November 2014.
+You should avoid all public gatherings and protests as they often turn violent.
+If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.

 - There continues to be a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
 You should follow the instructions of local authorities and security forces.